Skip to main content

 • Matters requiring specialist expertise outside the GC's practice areas

-The hidden cost of NOT having legal counsel: most SMEs only engage lawyers reactively (when something has gone wrong).
-By then, the damage is done and the legal fees are 5–10x what prevention would have cost.
-A $2,000/month retainer that catches a problematic contract clause before you sign it is infinitely cheaper than a $50,000 dispute after you have signed it.
+There is also a cost to having no counsel at all.
+Most SMEs engage lawyers only after something has gone wrong, by which point the legal fees are often five to ten times what prevention would have cost.
+A retainer that catches a problematic contract clause before you sign is far cheaper than the $50,000 dispute that follows once you have signed.

 What Size Business Benefits?